Shortest LCD embeddings of binary, ternary and quaternary linear codes: Preliminaries

 The \textit{Hamming weight} of a vector $\mathbf{u}$ in $\mathbb{F}_q^n$ is defined as the number of nonzero coordinates of $\mathbf{u}$.
 The \textit{Hamming distance} between two vectors $\mathbf{u}$ and $\mathbf{v}$ in $\mathbb{F}_q^n$ is defined as the Hamming weight of $\mathbf{u}-\mathbf{v}$.
 The \textit{minimum (Hamming) distance} of a code $\mathcal{C}$ over $\mathbb{F}_q$ is the minimum of the distances between any two distinct codewords in $\mathcal{C}$.
 The \textit{minimum (Hamming) weight} of a code $\mathcal{C}$ over $\mathbb{F}_q$ is the minimum of the weights of any nonzero codeword in $\mathcal{C}$.
 If $\mathcal{C}$ is linear, then the minimum distance of $\mathcal{C}$ and the minimum weight of $\mathcal{C}$ are equal.

-A linear $[n, k]$ code $\mathcal{C}$ over $\mathbb{F}_q$ is called \textit{optimal} if its minimum distance is the largest among all linear codes of the same length and dimension.
-Similarly, an $[n, k]$ LCD code is called an \textit{optimal LCD code} if it achieves the largest minimum distance among all $[n, k]$ LCD codes over $\mathbb{F}_q$.
-We denote the minimum distance of an optimal $[n, k]$ LCD code over $\mathbb{F}_q$ by $d_{\text{LCD}}(n, k)$.
+A linear $[n, k]$ code $\mathcal{C}$ over $\mathbb{F}_q$ is called \textit{distance-optimal} if its minimum distance is the largest among all linear codes of the same length and dimension.
+Similarly, an $[n, k]$ LCD code is called a \textit{distance-optimal LCD code} if it achieves the largest minimum distance among all $[n, k]$ LCD codes over $\mathbb{F}_q$.
+We denote the minimum distance of a distance-optimal $[n, k]$ LCD code over $\mathbb{F}_q$ by $d_{\text{LCD}}(n, k)$.